World War One was one of the deadliest conflicts in history, resulting in an estimated 15-19 million deaths and 23 million wounded.

 Another factor that aided the Allies in their eventual victory was the adoption of a new kind of warfare.

-For the last few years of the war, the different elements of the armed forces, army, navy, artillery and air force, had operated separately, under different commanders and rules.
+For the first few years of the war, the different elements of the armed forces, army, navy, artillery and air force, had operated separately, under different commanders and rules.

 By 1918, a new idea had developed: each of these forces could work as a single unit, following a unified battle plan.
 This was called 'combined arms warfare'.